 Live View and Movie focusing modes include what has become the Canon standard for Dual Pixel CMOS AF: Face Detection with Tracking, Zone AF (no longer Smooth Zone AF or FlexiZone Multi), and 1-point AF (no longer FlexiZone Single).
 On the recent-previous models, all focus modes work very well, and the (human) face detection tracking combined with the ability to influence which face is selected is especially impressive.

 New "Eye Detection AF", when enabled in the menu (requires Face Detection with Tracking mode), adds an additional layer of focus point selection within face detection.
 When a person's face is large in the frame, only part of their face may be rendered in focus due to inadequate depth of field.
 In that case, it is crucial that the eyes are in focus.
 Eye Detection AF locates the subject's eyes and displays a smaller AF point within the larger face detection AF point.
 Both of these AF point sizes change with the size of the person's head in the frame.
-Eye Detection AF is a logical progression of Face Detection AF and it worked very well for me in Canon's previous implementations of this technology.
+Eye Detection AF is a logical progression of Face Detection AF and it works very well.

 Live view AF features 3,975 manually selectable AF points and 143 auto selection AF points with coverage up to 88x100% (WxH) of the imaging area.
 More points and greater coverage mean that recomposing is needed less frequently and an AF point can be held on a subject closer to the edge of the frame for fast shutter release timing or for motion tracking in AI servo AF mode.

-AF is possible with max. apertures of f/11 or wider.
+In Live View, AF is possible with max. apertures of f/11 or wider.
 Information obtained during a phone conversation with Canon USA indicated that this Live View system has EV -4 (extremely dark) sensitivity and an also-impressive 0.03-second focus speed.
+I like it.

 The SL3's capacitive touchscreen was inherited from the M50 (and other models) allowing for Touch Focus during both Live View still photography and before/during video recording.
 Just tap your finger on the LCD where you want the camera to focus and it happens – smoothly.
 It is extremely easy and it works great.

 The phone conversation with Canon USA indicated that the SL3 has the same video features as the M50.
-Below is a cut-and-paste of the M50's video review.
-I'll circle back and verify this information later
+Therefore, the following is a nearly identical cut-and-paste of the M50's video review (the camera model name has been updated).

 With each new camera that Canon has introduced since the ground-breaking EOS 5D Mark II, creating high-quality videos has become incrementally easier.
-The M50's video feature set builds upon its traditional DSLR and mirrorless EOS predecessors with the inclusion of Canon's very impressive Dual Pixel CMOS AF and – in a first for Canon's M-series cameras – 4K video recording.
+The SL3's video feature set is very respectable for a consumer-grade DSLR camera, especially considering its very impressive Dual Pixel CMOS AF and 4K video recording.

 The value of being able to record 4K video cannot be understated, even if your typical output is only Full HD 1080p.
 The additional resolution captured in a 4K recording is substantial.
 The illustration below demonstrates the difference between Full HD and 4K resolutions.